-Join Kacie Hultgren for an in-depth discussion in this video Options for copying, part of Up and Running with Tinkercad.
+Join Kacie Hultgren for an in-depth discussion in this video Options for copying, part of Learning Tinkercad.

->

-> - There are many ways to duplicate and copy objects in Tinkercad.
+- There are many ways to duplicate and copy objects in Tinkercad.
 Each method has its own pros and cons, so let's explore them all.
 So, option one, is just using standard copy and paste.
 Let's start by dragging a box into the work plane, and then I actually want to make sure to just line it up to the major grid lines.
 So, standard copy/paste are available up here under the "Edit" menu, but you can also use the standard shortcut commands, which is either "Command" or "Control + C" for copy and "Command" or "Control + V" for paste.

 I'm going to choose to "Copy," and then "Edit," "Paste."
 Note that that box was copied at 10 millimeters to the right I'll do it again using the keyboard shortcuts; I'll hit "Command" or "Control + V" to do it again.
 Now, I'm going to orbit around and try it again I'll hit "Command + V", "Command + V" again, orbit around, and do it one more time.
 See how that placement changes depending on your view?
 Now, you can also use copy and paste to copy different objects between Tinkercad projects, I'll go up to "Design," mouse over "New" and then, instead of clicking, I'm actually going to right click, and then choose "Open Link in New Tab."
 I'm going to copy one of these boxes, and then choose to paste it in the new document.